-The College of Arts and Sciences instructional improvement fee helps to enhance student experience and improves student success in the college by covering the cost of classroom supplies and equipment, funding research and travel awards for undergraduates, supplementing graduate student instructor salaries and supporting professionally-trained advisors.
+The College of Arts and Sciences instructional improvement fee helps to enhance student experience and improves student success in the college. by This fee covers the cost of classroom supplies and equipment, funding research and travel awards for undergraduates, supplementing graduate student instructor salaries and supporting professionally-trained advisors.

 Thank you to all of the students who are investing in themselves and future K-State students with this fee.
 This small fee has had a big impact and continues to make a difference in the educational experience of all students in the College of Arts and Sciences at Kansas State University.

-Due to inflation, the current $16.70/credit hour fee no longer covers the cost of instructional supplies and salaries necessary to maximize student success.
-Therefore, we are proposing to raise the fee to $25/credit hour starting in Fall 2020.
-This would add $124.50 to your cost of attendance/semester, assuming you are enrolled for 15 credit hours.
+Due to inflation, the current $17.40/credit hour fee no longer covers the cost of instructional supplies and salaries necessary to maximize student success.
+Therefore, we are proposing to raise the fee to $25/credit hour starting in Fall 2022.
+This would add $114 to your cost of attendance/semester, assuming you are enrolled for 15 credit hours.

 What are the new student course fees designed to help cover?

 1. Instructional supplies and equipment to support successful learning, including: